MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-sharepoint-taxonomy-and-hybrid-content-types.md

 ## Migrate your taxonomy from SharePoint Server

 If you have an existing taxonomy in SharePoint Server, the best practice is to copy any term groups you want to be part of the shared taxonomy to SharePoint in Microsoft 365 before you configure hybrid SharePoint taxonomy.
-You can migrate additional taxonomy groups from SharePoint Server to SharePoint in Microsoft 365 to add to the shared taxonomy later, but if you do, you may need to run the Hybrid Configuration Wizard again to include them in the shared taxonomy.
+You can migrate more taxonomy groups from SharePoint Server to SharePoint in Microsoft 365 to add to the shared taxonomy later, but if you do, you may need to run the Hybrid Configuration Wizard again to include them in the shared taxonomy.

-The migration process copies taxonomy groups from SharePoint Server to SharePoint in Microsoft 365.
-This is done by using the [Copy-SPTaxonomyGroups](/powershell/module/sharepoint-server/Copy-SPTaxonomyGroups?view=sharepoint-ps&preserve-view=true) PowerShell cmdlet.
+The migration process copies taxonomy groups from SharePoint Server to SharePoint in Microsoft 365 by using the [Copy-SPTaxonomyGroups](/powershell/module/sharepoint-server/Copy-SPTaxonomyGroups?view=sharepoint-ps&preserve-view=true) PowerShell cmdlet.

  **Active Directory groups**

-While the copy process preserves most user information associated with term sets - such as owner and stakeholders - note, that the copy process does not work with Active Directory groups.
+While the copy process preserves most user information associated with term sets - such as owner and stakeholders - note, that the copy process doesn't work with Active Directory groups.
 If you use Active Directory groups in your term sets, there are two options for copying your taxonomy groups:

 - You can replace the Active Directory groups with individual users within your taxonomy groups.
-The individual users will be copied when you copy your taxonomy groups.
+The individual users are copied when you copy your taxonomy groups.

 - You can copy your taxonomy groups with the Active Directory groups in place.
-You will see a PowerShell warning and the Active Directory group assignments will be lost if you proceed.
+You'll see a PowerShell warning and the Active Directory group assignments are lost if you proceed.
 You can then assign a Microsoft 365 group in place of the Active Directory group after you've copied the taxonomy groups.

  **Copying taxonomy groups**